open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ***

+Q19: Why my workload increases/decreases significantly after I switch to FSRS?

+A19: The workload depends on your retention:
+- If your true retention before switching to FSRS was significantly lower than your current desired retention, FSRS will let you review more frequently than before.
+- If your previous true retention was significantly higher than your current desired retention, FSRS will let you review less frequently.

+***

 Didn't find the answer to your question?
 You can browse through several other questions asked by users: https://github.com/open-spaced-repetition/fsrs4anki/issues?q=is%3Aissue+label%3Aquestion+

 Is your problem still unsolved?
 Please open a new issue to provide the details: https://github.com/open-spaced-repetition/fsrs4anki/issues/new/choose